-Initially the Ministry of Works was reluctant to pay for repairs to the greenhouses, which had fallen into disrepair, but after much wrangling Dr. Philip Gordon Phillips, now in charge as medical superintendent, came up with a compromise.
+Initially the Ministry of Works was reluctant to pay for repairs to the greenhouses, which had fallen into disrepair, but after much wrangling Dr. Philip Gordon Phillips, “an expert neurologist” who had been appointed medical superintendent, came up with a compromise.
 As long as tools were provided, one of the greenhouses would be demolished and patients would renovate the others as they were given therapeutic training in gardening and other skills.
 Probably to protect market gardeners, tenants of his elsewhere in Oulton and Rothwell, Horace Calverley wanted a clause inserted in the lease preventing the hospital selling produce on the open market, but in the end he had to give way and the lease was finally signed in April 1923.

-Dr. Phillips didn’t stay for much longer than a year and records indicate he left to become a general practitioner living first at Cottingham Bridge before moving to Wetherby.
-By 1923 Frank Percival Sissons headed the list of voters on the electoral register living at the hall.
-There were 13 other names of male wardens or attendants, female nurses, and a resident cook.
+Dr. Phillips was medical superintendent for about five years although but he may have lived off the premises.
+Records indicate he lived at Cottingham Bridge before moving to Wetherby.
+By 1923 Frank Percival Sissons headed the list of voters on the electoral register in residence at the hall.
+There were 13 other names of male wardens or attendants, female nurses, and a cook.
 The unmarried son of a policeman, Sissons grew up in Chapel Allerton and was 40 years old.
 Before the war he had worked as a warehouseman for a druggist, possibly at one of the Leeds hospitals.
 A medal record indicates he served with the 5th Wiltshire Regiment.

 One glimpse of the activities comes from a report of a meeting of the Leeds Wounded Warriors’ Welfare Committee in October 1923.
 Twice weekly cinema shows were due to be started at Oulton following on from their success at the Beckett’s Park hospital.
 With the Armistice Day commemorations approaching it was proposed that the wounded men in the various hospitals should be given an opportunity to take part.